-- AmFor Electronics, Inc. understands that per piece costs are not the right metric for assessing where to manufacture.
+- AmFor Electronics, Inc. understands that per piece cost is not the best metric for assessing where to manufacture.
 Shipping from abroad reduces the ability to respond to unforeseen circumstances and can represent unacceptable costs.

-- The proximity of AmFor's operations to its customers enhances the firm's ability to respond to customers' often changing needs and has created new business opportunities for the firm.
+- The proximity of AmFor's operations to its customers enhances the firm's ability to respond to customers' ever-changing needs and has created new business opportunities for the firm.

 AmFor Electronics is a second-generation, family-owned manufacturer in Portland, Oregon.
 Originally named Northwest Regulator Supply Inc., the firm is the market leader in the manufacturing of alternator and starter testers, which are sold to auto parts stores, auto repair shops, and alternator and starter rebuilders.
 Building its own wire harnesses for use in its testers laid the foundation for AmFor to expand into the wire harness manufacturing business.

 With this new line of business still in its formative stages, AmFor took advantage of Lean Manufacturing Grants made available by the Portland Development Commission (PDC) – allowing AmFor to engage with the Oregon Manufacturing Extension Partnership (OMEP) to overhaul the firm's manufacturing and business operations.

 As a result of working with the Oregon Manufacturing Extension Partnership, AmFor was able to reduce costs, shorten turnaround times and decrease the number of defects.

 These successes have translated into new customers – sometimes at the expense of competitors operating in China, Japan, and Mexico – and the hiring of 50 employees.